• Home

 • Bake for 40 minutes, or until the center is throughly cooked.
 Let it cool for 10 minutes.

-• Cut into 9 thick square squares or 12 thinner size squares.
+• Cut into 12 squares.

-Servings: Makes 9 thick squares or 12 thinner squares
+Makes 12 squares

 Author Notes: